 - Those who are in rehab or recovering from injuries

-It’s important to remember, athletes are the primary users of the percussion massager, but anyone can use and benefit from it.
+It’s important to remember, that athletes are the primary users of the percussion massager, but anyone can use and benefit from it.
 You must be willing to accept it can be painful, and it will dig deep into troubled areas to remove knots and compression.
 This is the purpose of the massager!

 So, as long as you’re willing to allow the deep tissue massager to work its magic, you are someone who might benefit from using it.